B-Little99/Coin-flip-simulation/README.md

 * **Using Str() and Int()** - I learnt a lot using the Str() and Int() functions, needing to have variables converted to the correct data type when using them in strings or for maths.

-* **Debugging** - I had to debug my programme to get use to a new programming language
+* **Debugging** - I had to debug my programme to get use to a new programming language and this enabled me to start understanding the language more.